Working with TAs Online

 NOTE: Caltech is moving to the Canvas LMS for fall 2020; information and links to Canvas will be added soon.

 "Low stakes" assignments and quizzes may contribute only a small percentage to students' final grades, but they can really help provide structure and feedback to students in an online environment.
 Low stakes course elements may be evaluated based on completion and/or correctness; in addition to helping students stay on track with studying and engaging in the class, they can give instructors and TAs insight into students' understanding and difficulties.
 The recommendations and resources here will help you get started.

 - Assign discussion forum posts in response to a discussion prompt, asking students to pose a question about course material, or inviting comments/critiques of articles or other reading.
-Moodle offers simple, threaded discussion forums.
+Canvas offers discussion forums.
 If assigning forum posts, give students a specific time window for initial posts; if you would like students to read and comment on one another's' ideas, provide a second time window when they should return for further discussion.

 Quantitative and coding assignments, problem sets, and exams

 Here are some recommendations and resources for distributing, collecting, and grading assignments, problems sets, and exams that are quantitative and coding-based:

 - Assign work as usual, with additional attention to clarity of tasks and instructions.
 Students may have a more difficult time asking for clarifications online than they would through informal Q&A in person before or after class.
 Share assignment documents via Canvas or your preferred method of communication.